Virgin not giving up on bmi deal

 Lufthansa's shares were down 3.8 percent at 8.76 euros at 0952 GMT, while IAG's fell 3.3 percent, underperforming the leading index of European shares .FTEU3, down 1.25 percent.

-The Times newspaper in London earlier cited banking sources as saying the Virgin offer was thought to be in the region of 50 million pounds ($78.11 million), while IAG's was about double that figure, excluding pension and restructuring costs.
+The Times newspaper in London earlier cited banking sources as saying the Virgin offer was thought to be in the region of 50 million pounds, while IAG's was about double that figure, excluding pension and restructuring costs.

 Bmi comprises three underperforming businesses: a carrier serving Europe, the Middle East and Africa; bmi regional, serving the UK; and low-cost unit bmibaby.